Ncookiez/snowball-stats/README.md

 You can use `npm run all` to run all scripts.
 This can take a while.

-Alternatively, you can also run `npm run quick` to run only the most important/relevant scripts.
+Alternatively, you can also run `npm run quick` to run only the most important/relevant scripts for weekly updates.

 If you encounter any RPC errors, wait a minute before trying again, or change the RPCs listed on `config.js`.